 At Halsey Schools we make every effort to keep these and all other illnesses at bay by following our strict illness and prevention policies.
 You can review our policies here.

-If your child will be out for any reason please call or email the school by 10:00 a.m.
+If your child will be out for any reason, please call or email us by 10:00 a.m.

 818-992-1942 • [email protected]